OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

 Different 3rd party services are available that can be embedded into the App to implement different features.
-This features can vary from tracker services to monitor the user behaviour within the App, selling banner advertisements or to create a better user experience.
+These features can vary from tracker services to monitor the user behaviour within the App, selling banner advertisements or to create a better user experience.
 Interacting with these services abstracts the complexity and neediness to implement the functionality on it’s own and to reinvent the wheel.
 The downside is that a developer doesn’t know in detail what code is executed via 3rd party libraries and therefore giving up visibility.
 Consequently it should be ensured that not more information as needed is sent to the service and that no sensitive information is disclosed.

 3rd party services are mostly implemented in two ways: